remcorakers/Digital-Days-2018/README.md

 ------------- | -------------
 Google_Text_To_Speech.py  | Code to make an API request to the Text-To-Speech service.
 Google_Speech_To_Text.py  | Code to make an API request to the Speech Recognition service.
 The example records for X seconds and sends that to the cloud.
 Google_Vision_API.py | Code to make an API request to the Vision API.
-The API can be used to recognied images.
+The API can be used to classify images.
 IBM_Watson_Assistant.py | Code to implement a IBM Watson Assistant workspace in Python.
-Dialogflow.py | Code to implement a DialogFlow agent in Python.

 Alice Robot/Alice.py | If you are using one of the robots, this folder is available with some example code.
 See Alice.py for more explanation.